-The amending protocol to the 2009 income tax treaty between Guernsey and Ireland was signed on 8 December 2021.
-The protocol is the first to amend the treaty and includes the following changes:
+The amending protocol to the 1996 income and capital tax treaty between Estonia and Germany entered into force on 29 June 2021.
+The protocol, signed 15 December 2020, is the first to amend the treaty and includes the following main changes:

-- The preamble is replaced in line with OECD BEPS standards;
+- The title and preamble are replaced in line with OECD BEPS standards;